delphi-blocks/MCPConnect/README.md

 **Delphi MCP Connect (MCPConnect)** is a lightweight yet robust framework designed to drastically simplify the creation of **Model Context Protocol (MCP) Servers** using Embarcadero Delphi.
 By leveraging the power of **Attributes**, the framework allows developers to re-use existing business logic and standard Delphi classes, turning them into protocol-aware server components with minimal boilerplate code.
 MCPConnect handles the serialization, routing, and context management required for the server-side implementation of the MCP protocol.

 - 🛡️**Type safety** - Define your tool arguments as native delphi class or records, have mcp-connect handle the rest.
-Automatic schema generation, deserialization, error handling etc.
 - 🚛 **Transports** - Use the built-in transport: HTTP for stateless communication (with stdio already in development).
 - ⚡ **Low boilerplate** - mcp-connect generates all the MCP endpoints for you apart from your tools, prompts and resources.